mslinn/jekyll_plugin_support/README.md

 ## Features

-Jekyll plugin tags created from `jekyll-plugin-support` framework automatically have the following features:
+Jekyll plugin tags created from `jekyll_plugin_support` framework automatically have the following features:

 1. Boilerplate is removed, so you can focus on the required logic and output.
 2. Arguments are parsed for keywords and name/value parameters.